jtessler/app-engine-chat-room/README.md

     curl https://dl.google.com/dl/cloudsdk/release/install_google_cloud_sdk.bash | bash
     ```

-    Answer yes to the prompted questions.
+    Hit enter each time when prompted to use the default settings.

 1. Authenticate with the google cloud api by running: